MicrosoftDocs/dynamics365smb-docs/business-central/receivables-how-set-up-payment-application-rules.md

 - For positive amounts, a match is made first against open entries representing vendor invoices and then against customer credit memos.

 > [!NOTE]
 > If you have a lot of open ledger entries, automatic application and matching might take time.
 To optimize performance, use the **Payment Application Settings** page.
-For more information, see [Payment Application Settings](receivables-how-set-up-payment-application-rules.md#payment-application-settings).
+For more information, see [Optimizing Performance for Automatic and Manual Matching](receivables-how-set-up-payment-application-rules.md#optimizing-performance-for-automatic-and-manual-matching).

 ## To set up a payment application rule
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Application Rules**, and then choose the related link.